Gorgeous, well-written and smart, Jenny LeClue is a game for aspiring detectives young and old.

 Release Date: Sep.
 19, 2019

-Our Jenny LeClue review copy was supplied by the developer.Some of our posts include links to online retail stores.
+Our Jenny LeClue review copy was provided by the developer.Some of our posts include links to online retail stores.
 We get a small cut if you buy something through one of our links.
 Don't worry, it doesn't cost you anything extra.